 The student learns the requirements and methods of testing medical equipment for conformance with current standards of the Biomedical industry, also known as Healthcare Technology Management (HTM).
-Students are introduced to the hierarchy of statutes, regulations, standards including accreditation standards, and hospital policies for healthcare equipment management and safety.
+Students learn the hierarchy of statutes, regulations, standards including accreditation standards, and hospital policies for healthcare equipment management and safety.
 Students learn principles of electrical safety testing, HTM and medical ethics as they pertain to the Biomedical Technician.
 Equipment management principles that maximize life span and minimize life-cycle costs are stressed.
 Sustainable practices to minimize resource and chemical use are also emphasized.
+(Prerequisite: EET165, EET 166)

-BET 232Medical Equipment Standards and Testing Lab2
+BET 232 Medical Equipment Standards and Testing Lab

 Students perform extensive equipment testing to verify conformance with national standards and manufacturer's specifications.
 Students learn standard practices for electrical safety testing, and conformance with industry standards, manufacturer's specifications as they pertain to the HTM field.
 Extensive testing of medical devices including centrifuges, IV pumps and physical therapy devices is practiced with students proving their skills in performance tests.
 Equipment management software inventory and work order entry are practiced to prepare the student with entry-level HTM skills.
+(Prerequisite: EET 165, EET 166) (Corequisite: BET 231)